Jenbai22/ripe-tomatoes/journals/leo_galvan.md

 1. We worked on putting together our test and we had a few hiccups but we pulled together like a team we got all of our test to pass.
 We work great as a team and cont our team coding.
 2. we feel pretty confident with the project and started to work on a new branch called Dream Branch with our stretch goals.
 We finished adding the backend for a Favorite, where a user can add a movie to their favorite list.
 We are still working on the front end of that feature.

+## Jan 19

+Today, I worked on:

+1. We cont team coding and stretch goals, we worked on the favorites feature where a user can add it to their account and they can now see all their movie they have added and delete them as well.